WaveEngine/EvergineDocs/manual/addons/xrv/messaging.md

 pubSub.Publish(message);
 ```
 \
-To receive messages of a given type, you should use _Subscription_ method.
-It returns a subscription token, that you must save to be able to unsubscribe, depending on your how your code behaves.
-For example, if you want to use it in a _Component_, the most common pattern will be subscription in _OnAttach/OnActivated_ and desubscribe in _OnDetach/OnDeactivated_.
+To receive messages of a given type, you should use the _Subscribe_ method.
+It returns a subscription token, which you must save to be able to unsubscribe, depending on how your code behaves.
+For example, if you want to use it in a _Component_, the most common pattern will be to subscribe in _OnAttach/OnActivated_ and unsubscribe in _OnDetach/OnDeactivated_.

 ```csharp
 public class MyComponent : Component